shivraj-roy/extensions/docs/ai/learn-core-concepts-of-ai-extensions.md

 ## AI File

-Your instructions or evals can start to become rather long and clutter your `package.json` file, for this reason, we encourage you to use a `ai.yaml` file in the root of your extension next to the `package.json` file.
+Your instructions or evals can start to become rather long and clutter your `package.json` file, for this reason, we recommend you to use a `ai.yaml` file in the root of your extension next to the `package.json` file.

 The structure of the AI file is the same as in the `package.json` file.